 A Condition of Excess Weight Gain from Injury to the Hypothalamus

-According to Children’s Hospital of Philadelphia, hypothalamic obesity is a type of obesity that is caused when the hypothalamus doesn’t function normally.
-One of the most common reasons for a person to develop hypothalamic obesity is treatment for a brain tumor impacting the hypothalamus.
-Any injury to the hypothalamus can cause the condition.
+According to Children’s Hospital of Philadelphia (view source), hypothalamic obesity is a type of obesity that is caused when some parts of the hypothalamus do not function normally.
+One of the most common reasons for a person to develop hypothalamic obesity is the brain tumor and/or its treatment impacting the hypothalamus.
+An injury to the hypothalamus can cause the condition.

 Hypothalamic obesity is one of the most challenging co-morbidities of these tumors and impacts the survivor’s quality of life.
 Currently, there are no treatments for this condition and, for many that suffer from HO, typical obesity interventions like diet changes and exercise do not offset the weight gain.
 HO can also trigger other conditions including type 2 diabetes and non-alcoholic fatty liver disease.